python/mypy/docs/source/class_basics.rst

    a = A(1)
    a.x = 2  # OK!
-   a.y = 3  # Error: 'A' has no attribute 'y'
+   a.y = 3  # error: "A" has no attribute "y"

 This is a bit like each class having an implicitly defined :py:data:`__slots__ <object.__slots__>` attribute.
 This is only enforced during type